josemazo/bmo/README.md

 $ ./bmo -ib
 ```

 Wait, and that's all.
-You are finished with the installation.
+You have finished with the installation.

 2. Usage
 --------

 ### 2.1.
 Initial considerations

-Before start explaining how to use `BMO`, it would be nice to _briefly_ know how `Docker` works. `Docker` takes an `image`, something like in a virtual machine, and boots a `Linux` in your running `Linux`, something like a virutal machine.
+Before start explaining how to use `BMO`, it would be nice to _briefly_ know how `Docker` works. `Docker` takes an `image`, something like in a virtual machine, and boots a `Linux` in your running `Linux`, something like a virutal machine, again.
 So, what is the difference?
 It's a little bit complicated, but [here](https://docs.docker.com/introduction/understanding-docker/) you can read about what `Docker` is.
-The point here is that you will have much better performance that in a virtual machine, in most cases, the same as if you run your sofware from your native machine, and this is very important when you are dealing with `Machine Learning`.
+The point here is that you will have much better performance than in a virtual machine, in most cases, the same as if you run your sofware from your native machine, and this is very important when you are dealing with `Machine Learning`.

 In summary, the main thing about `Docker` is that you have `images` and `containers`.
 A `container` is a running instance of an `image`, so you can have multiple `containers` from the same `image`.
 And what happens when you install some software or you create some files in a `container`?
 You can lose them if you remove the `container`, but you only need to commit the changes to an `image`, kind of _super easy_.

 You may now be thinking that using `BMO`, having `Docker` in the middle, can be very difficult.
 But don't worry, for that, a `Python` script is provided, called `bmo`, something like a very basic `command line utility` for make your life easier.
 But if you are `Docker` pro-user you can take a look to the `Dockerfile` and the `bmo` script to understand everything.
-Also, for the those users, at the end of the `bmo` script you can find the full list of `Docker commands` that the script uses.
+Also, for those users, at the end of the `bmo` script you can find the full list of `Docker commands` that the script uses.

 **Important**: if you aren't a `Docker` pro-user, you must know that if you use `Docker` without using the `bmo` script, a proper behaviour is not totally guaranteed.